This article has links to products and services we love, which we may make commission from.

 You can even train to be one!

-Florida also has tons of pristine beaches, especially in Miami, where you can also indulge in a local Cuban sandwich at several top-rated restaurants.
+Florida also has tons of pristine beaches, especially at Miami Beach, where you can also indulge in a cocktail and Cuban sandwich.

-Miami is also famous for its incredible nightlife and shopping.
+Miami Beach and City is famous for its incredible nightlife, shopping, distinct neighborhoods, and beautiful people!

 Here’s our guide on tips for one day in Miami.

 You can always find parking at all the major theme parks in Florida.
 It may cost up to $25 to $50 per day.

 You can also leave your camper, trailer, or RV for $30 per day.

 - Orlando on a budget

 - East coast road trip – 14 stops from Portland to Miami